Hyurl/hyurl.github.io/sfn/docs/en-US/view.md

 ### Adapt your own engines

-If you have written a template engine, or want to use one that already exists but hasn't been adapt to **sfn**, you can make the adapter yourself, it wouldn't be hard.
+If you have written a template engine, or want to use one that already exists but hasn't been adapt to **SFN**, you can make the adapter yourself, it wouldn't be hard.

 All you have to do, is define a new class that extends the abstract class